 If you violate the natural rights of another individual, you create for yourself an obligation to restore them to their previous condition to the greatest extent possible.
 You also run the risk that you may be injured or killed if your would-be victim opts to use defensive force in order to prevent the completion of your crime.
 Finally, you face the potential for ostracism and isolation if a society determines your crime(s) to be unforgivable.

 These reasons alone should be enough to discourage any reasonable or thinking individual from attempting to violate the life, liberty, or property of another person.
-Adding threats of incarceration or execution after the fact are not likely to serve as a deterrent if these other factors do not.
+Adding threats of incarceration or execution after the fact is not likely to serve as a deterrent if these other factors do not.
 If—in spite of all the reasons to abstain from such actions—a person opts to commit a crime (or commits one through inattention or negligence), the best recourse for the victim and for society at large is to seek reasonable restitution and to put the matter to rest.
-In this way the collective harm caused by the crime (to the victim, the perpetrator, and society) is minimized.
+In this way, the collective harm caused by the crime (to the victim, the perpetrator, and society) is minimized.